trealla-prolog/trealla/docs/ARCHITECTURE.md

 Two interned cells will unify if their *val_off* is the same.
 An interned cell is always used for functor names.

+A temporary variable is one that occurs only in the head, a local is one that occurs only in the body.

 Var
 ===